katejeske22-spec/BIO410-Final-Project/README.md

 - We aligned the raw sequence data using the package DECIPHER in Rstudio

-- Using the DECIPHER package, we used the ML method to create a phylogenetic tree in Rstudio with the code below:
+- Using the DECIPHER package, we used the ML method to create a phylogenetic tree in Rstudio
--